Central Michigan vs. Kent State NCAA Football Odds, Plays and Insights | November 10, 2021

 Kent State Stats and Trends

-- This season, the Golden Flashes are winless ATS when entering a game as an underdog of 2.5 points or more (in four chances).
+- The Golden Flashes have been underdogs by 3 points or more four times this year and have not covered the spread once.

-- Kent State's games this season have gone over the total in three out of nine opportunities (33.3%).
+- Kent State's games this year have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).

-- Kent State is 4-1 against the spread and 4-1 overall in games when it puts up more than 28.6 points.
+- When Kent State puts up more than 28.6 points, it is 4-1 against the spread and 4-1 overall.

-- In games that Kent State picks up more than 410.7 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Kent State totals over 410.7 yards, the team is 4-1 against the spread and 4-1 overall.

-- This year the Golden Flashes have five turnovers, four fewer than the Chippewas have takeaways (9).
+- The Golden Flashes have turned the ball over five times, four fewer times than the Chippewas have forced turnovers (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.